Fortinbra/GP2040-RE/README.md

 This project operates as a target I2C device.
 (Formerly called a slave device).
 At minimum a Raspberry Pi Pico is required.
 Pico W will not be supported, as wireless is not on the roadmap here, and we will be utilizing all the RP2040 pins eventually, not leaving any for the SPI bus required for wireless functions.
 A level shifter is used to bring the 3.3V logic of the Pico up to the 5V logic of the SNES (the only suppored retro console so far).
 A diode is necessary so that we can use the 5V line from the SNES as the reference voltage for the high side of the level shifter, and not accidentally backfeed anyting to the SNES.
 A pull up resistor is required on the Data line, as it's an open-drain, and should be normallly high.
 The SNES does have a 5V line that is documented to provide up to 25mA across both controller ports, and there are examples of devices utilizing that as a power source for similar projects to this.
 To be safe with the geriatric console, I'm opting for external power.

+### Firmware

+This document assumes you know how to build and flash your own firmware.
+All pin configurations are in [config.h](src/headers/config.h).

 ### Building your own

 So this will be a breadboard edition.